Components

 </script>

-Alternatively, without needing to use shibboleth or modify its configuration, it is possible to use a trust profile setting discoveryRequest pointing to an instance of the Discovery Service provided by this package, and discoveryResponse to a different URL or callable to handles the discovery response.
+Alternatively, without needing to use shibboleth or modify its configuration, it is possible to use a trust profile setting discoveryRequest pointing to an instance of the Discovery Service provided by this package, and discoveryResponse to a different URL or callable to handle the discovery response.

 <script src="https://your.service/thiss.js"/>